 A few quick Fredericksburg facts before I jump into this, Q&A style.

 Fredericksburg is Texas Hill Country.
 It’s also a little German town that is officially in Texas Wine Country, with lots of walkable wine tasting, shopping, and dining options all downtown.
-And just out of town you’ll find lots of historial sites, hiking, vineyards, fun destinations to visit, and even elephants.
-Yes, elephants.
-You’ll find more about the elephants at the end of this post.
+And just out of town you’ll find lots of historial sites, hiking, vineyards, and other fun destinations to visit.

 OK, let’s get started!